ungleich/__ungleich_nginx_app_proxy/man.rst

 BOOLEAN PARAMETERS
 ------------------
 ssl
     Enable SSL.
-When used then ssl-cert and ssl-key are required parameters.
+When used ssl-cert, ssl-key and dh are required parameters

 ssl-no-redirect
     Disable http -> https redirect (both http and https are accessable)